-This admissions test is taken for some Oxford courses.
+This admissions test is taken for some Oxford and Cambridge courses.

-The LNAT forms a key part of the admissions process to study Law or Law with Law Studies in Europe courses at Oxford.
-As hinted at by the name, this exam differs from other Oxford entrance exams in that it is not administered by the University but rather it is a national exam administered by Pearson VUE.
+The LNAT forms a key part of the admissions process to study Law or Law with Law Studies in Europe courses at Oxford, and to study Law at Cambridge.
+As hinted at by the name, this exam differs from other Oxbridge entrance exams in that it is not administered by the University but rather it is a national exam administered by Pearson VUE.

 Here are some general resources related to the Law National Aptitude Test (LNAT).
 Use this page as a hub to branch off and use other resources!